-Janette Callister Hales Beckham tenures as a member of the Utah House of Representatives as well as the 10th general president of the Young Women organization of The Church of Jesus Christ of Latter-day Saints from 1992 to 1997.
-She has been on many civic and educational boards and councils and served as a member of the Board of Trustees for UVU, Brigham Young University and the LDS Church Educational System.
-She recently received an Honorary Degree of Doctorate of Humane Letters from UVU in April of 2013.
+Janette Callister Hales Beckham tenures as a member of the Utah House of Representatives as well as the 10th Young Women general president of The Church of Jesus Christ of Latter-day Saints from 1992 to 1997.
+She has been on many civic and educational boards and councils and served as a member of the Board of Trustees for Utah Valley University, Brigham Young University and the LDS Church Educational System.
+She recently received an honorary doctorate of humane letters from Utah Valley University in April 2013.

 Lynn is president and CEO of ACS, A Xerox Company.
 He has served as the leader of ACS - Affiliated Computer Services - since November 2006.
 He is also an executive vice president of Xerox Corporation, appointed when Xerox acquired ACS in February 2010.
 In 2009, he was inducted in the International Association of Outsourcing Professionals' Hall of Fame for his work to transform the industry.
 In 1985, he and his brother co-founded Unibase, a data entry company acquired by ACS in 1996.
 Blodgett attended Brigham Young University and the Utah Technical College.

-Lew Cramer is President & CEO of Coldwell Banker Commercial.
-He served as President and CEO of WTC Utah from 2006 to 2013.
+Before serving as president and CEO of Coldwell Banker Commercial Intermountain, Lew W. Cramer served as president and CEO of World Trade Center Utah from 2006 to 2013.
 He is the former director general of the U.S. & Foreign Commercial Service and the former assistant secretary of commerce for international trade.
 He is also a former deputy assistant secretary of commerce for science and electronics.
 Mr. Cramer holds a Juris Doctor degree from Brigham Young University and is admitted to practice law in California.
 He is fluent in English and German, and has served as a lecturer as part of the U.S. Information Agency Visitors Program and U.S. Department of State Foreign Service Institute, as well as several universities in the U.S. and abroad.

-Mr. Dickson is a Certified Public Accountant and a Chartered Financial Analyst.
+Mark Dickson is a certified public accountant and a chartered financial analyst.
 He currently practices as a CPA and as an investment advisor.
 He is the chief financial officer of Vaud Advisors, LLC and the managing director of Tyndale Investments, LLC.
 For 19 years he managed corporate finance in the U.S. for TAG Group (Holdings) SA, a diversified international company based in Geneva, Switzerland.

-Keyvan Esfarjani is Intel Vice President in Technology & Manufacturing Group and Co-CEO of IM Flash Technologies, responsible for co-leading the joint venture between Intel Corporation and Micron Technology, Inc. He has held various leadership roles in engineering, technology development, and manufacturing.
-Keyvan received his Bachelor’s and Master’s degrees in Industrial Engineering from Purdue University and an Executive Management degree from Stanford.
+Keyvan Esfarjani is intel vice president in Technology & Manufacturing Group and co-CEO of IM Flash Technologies.
+He was responsible for co-leading the joint venture between Intel Corporation and Micron Technology, Inc. He has held various leadership roles in engineering, technology development, and manufacturing.
+Keyvan received his Bachelor’s and Master’s degrees in industrial engineering from Purdue University and an executive management degree from Stanford.

 Prior to starting Bel Air, Reed was with Goldman, Sachs & Co. in Los Angeles, where he specialized in equity and fixed income portfolio management and was also involved in new business development and single stock risk management.
 Reed began his investment career in 1976.
 He received his B.A. and M.B.A. degrees from Brigham Young University.

-Former Principle and Manager of New Star Property, LLC.
-Prior to being retired Thone he served as a Zion’s Bank Regional President for Central Utah.
+Thone Heppler is the former principle and manager of New Star Property, LLC.
+Prior to being retired, Thone served as a Zion’s Bank regional president for Central Utah.
 He also served as chairman of the Utah Valley State College Foundation Board, and was a board member and chairman of the Commission for Economic Development in Orem.
 Heppler was former president and director of the Provo-Orem Chamber of Commerce and president of the Utah County Bankers' Association.

-Linda grew to have a refined passion for painting from her University of Utah Professor Dibble and continued refining her technique at the University of California at Berkeley.
+Linda grew to have a refined passion for painting from Professor Dibble at University of Utah.
+She continued refining her technique at the University of California at Berkeley.
 She has also been privileged to learn from artists such as Kathryn Stats, Ted Gershner and Jian Wu.
 Her piece “Morning Song” has won several awards and Kennedy Publications has selected some of her works to be featured in their printed works.

 William Nixon is chairman and chief executive of Policy Impact Communications Inc., a full-service public and government relations company.
 A former speechwriter and senior policy advisor for President Ronald Reagan, Nixon served for more than 15 years as a senior staff member on Capitol Hill, the majority of the time with Republican Senator William Roth of Delaware.
 He also worked for Republican Senator Orrin Hatch of Utah, as well as on the professional staffs of the Senate Finance and Government Affairs Committees.